alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 The common wisdom is that you can jump back to a PhD after 1 year in industry, and it gets exponentially less likely after that.

-This is definitely true, but it's not because your resarch skills decay.
+This is definitely true, but it's not because your research skills decay.
 It's that bandwagon effects are real.
 You're going from an environment where many people are considering PhD programs, to one where most people people have no plans to go back to school.
 You need to be a much weirder person to decide to do a PhD